frontity/docs/docs/guides/how-to-create-a-custom-theme.md

 >  More info about this → npm install <folder>: https://docs.npmjs.com/cli/install

-Once you have all the dependencies installed you can do (from the root)
+Once we have all the dependencies installed you can do (from the root)

 ```
 npx frontity dev